gershnik/intrusive_shared_ptr/README.md

 ### Correct implementation of a "reference counted base" class

-This is not directly a problem with smart pointers but with a base class often provided together with them to implement an intrusively counted class.
+This is not directly a problem with smart pointers but with the base classes often provided together with them to implement an intrusively counted class.
 Very often they contain subtle bugs (see ['A note on implementing reference counted objects'](doc/reference_counting.md) for more details).
 It is also tricky to create a base class that can work well for different requirements without compromising efficiency.